wavefrontHQ/docs/pages/doc/proxies_manual_install.md

 - **Networking:** [Test connectivity](proxies_manual_install.html#testing-proxy-host-connectivity) between the target proxy host and your Wavefront service.

-- **JRE:** The Wavefront proxy is a Java jar file and requires a JRE - for example, openjdk8.
-Before you can install the proxy `.rpm` or `.deb` file, you must have the JRE in the execution path.
+- **JRE:** The Wavefront proxy is a Java jar file and requires a JRE - for example, openjdk11.
+See the requirements in the [Wavefront Proxy README file](https://github.com/wavefrontHQ/wavefront-proxy#requirements).

     {% include note.html content="<br/>Starting with Wavefront proxy 11.1, the proxy installation packages don't include JRE.
-You must have installed Java JRE prior to the proxy installation. " %}
+Before you can install the proxy `.rpm` or `.deb` file, you must have the JRE in the execution path. " %}

 ### Step 1: Download the Proxy